jcfitzpatrick12/spectre/README.md

    ```

 2. **Start the containers**
-   Ensure any connected receivers are plugged in, then create and run the containers:
+   Ensure any receivers are connected, then create and run the containers:
    ```bash
    docker compose up --build
    ```

-3. **Set up an alias for the CLI**
+3. **Create an alias for the CLI**
    In a new terminal tab, set up the following alias:
    ```bash
    echo "alias spectre='docker exec spectre-cli spectre'" >> ~/.bashrc && . ~/.bashrc